JonathanMcCormickJr/u2/README.md

 [ ] Audit the `u2::util::asn_length()` function, as it may or may not be doing its job correctly.

-[ ] Get this crate aligned with the U2F and FIDO2 standards.
+[ ] Get this crate aligned with the U2F and FIDO2 standards such that a web dev could use this crate and accept both U2F- and FIDO2-compatible authentication from users (https://www.w3.org/TR/webauthn/).